-SIF Exposure: Head-on or rear end collision, sideswipe, or equipment rollover.
+SIF Risk: Head-on or rear end collision, sideswipe, or equipment rollover.
 Lack or loss of control of mobile or moving equipment.
 Lack or Loss of control of separation between pedestrians and mobile equipment.

-Critical Controls: Behaviors and conditions that must be in place and functioning 100% of the time, without fail, to protect people when working in SIF exposure situations.
+Critical Controls: Behaviors and conditions that must be in place and functioning 100% of the time, without fail, to protect people when working in situations with SIF risk.
 Instructions: For each Critical Control, place an "X" whether it is observed as 'Protected', 'Exposed', or 'NA' (Not Applicable) / 'NO' (Not Observed).
 See Assessment below for definitions.
 If something is marked 'Exposed', immediately pause the work until the missing critical controls are put in place and write the corrective action taken in the notes box below.

-Critical Controls ASSESSMENT Exposed NA / NO 1) Pre-task risk plan identifies exposures to be encountered, control mechanisms, and includes each member of the entire team.
+AS ASSESSMENT Critical Controls Protected Exposed NA / NO 1) Pre-task risk plan identifies exposures to be encountered, control mechanisms, and includes each member of the entire team.
 Stop-work authority understood by employees.
 2) Operator is authorized to drive the mobile equipment.
 3) Operator inspects vehicle prior to use to ensure that it meets established operating conditions.
 4) Load is secured, balanced, and within rated capacity of vehicle.
 5) Seat belt is adjusted tight enough to keep operator in seat in the event of a rollover/collision.
 Operator keeps body inside vehicle at all times.
 6) Pedestrian routes are clearly marked, and free of potential obstacles (pallets, parked vehicles, and equipment) and pedestrians remain in marked routes.
 7) Operator utilizes a Spotter to signal safe back-up operations.

-8) Operator slows speed, makes eye contact with pedestrians, and honks horn when delivery/removal of load requires entry in pedestrian aisle or work area.
+Critical Controls ASSESSMENT Protected Exposed NA / NO 8) Operator slows speed, makes eye contact with pedestrians, and honks horn when delivery/removal of load requires entry in pedestrian aisle or work area.

-Critical Controls ASSESSMENT

-Childar Controis Protected Exposed NA / NO

 9) Operator maintains clear line of sight in all directions or is able to see via spotters, ground guides, mirrors.
 Operator scans area when driving, looking for hazards or other nearby operating equipment.
 10) Back-up lights and alarms are operating and used.

-ASSE ESSMENT

-EXP(sourc TECTED: The presence of this critical control is verified an DSED: This control is missing or ineffective, resulting in po ses.
-NO: Not Applicable to this exposure situation or Not Obse otential expo sure to high n energy

-iveu.

-vote 5.